How to burp a baby

 For all these techniques you’ll be supporting your baby’s head and neck while keeping their back straight.
 Always make sure you are holding their chin rather than their throat.

-Technique 1: Over your shoulder.
-Have your baby face you and then bring them towards you so their chin rests on your shoulder.
+Have your baby face you, and then bring them towards you so their chin rests on your shoulder.
 Make sure their throat is clear.
 Pat or rub their back gently.
 Some caregivers find walking around or sitting in a rocking chair at the same time helps.

-Technique 2: Sitting on your lap.
-Lean your baby gently forwards while they’re sitting on your lap.
-With one hand, support their chin and make sure you keep their throat clear.
-With the other hand, gently pat or rub their back.
+Lean your baby gently forwards (leaning slightly) while they’re on your lap.
+With one free hand, support their chin and make sure you keep their throat clear.
+With the other free hand, gently pat or rub their back.

-Technique 3: Lying across your lap.
 Lie your baby across your lap making sure there's no pressure on their throat.
-Use your other hand to gently rub or pat their back.
+Use your free hand to gently rub or pat their back.

 It’s not a marathon!
 Just a few minutes of burping after each feed should do it.

-Have a muslin cloth on hand!
+Have a muslin cloth or burp cloth on hand!
 It’s common for babies to spit up a little when being burped.
 This is very normal.

 If your baby doesn’t burp on the first attempt, try a different technique to see if that helps.